 - During the COVID-19 lockdown, several essential facilities in schools such as separate toilets for girls and playgrounds were improved.
 Attendance of teachers and girl students in school has increased.

 - Rural schools where Mid-day meals are served daily have reached 89.5%, and schools, where drinking water is available, have reached 76%.

 - More families are now choosing to enrol their children in government schools, resulting in a greater increase in enrollment numbers in government schools compared to private schools.

 The negative impact of the COVID pandemic on education:

-- Even though e-learning is a boon for the education sector, especially in the pandemic time, it increased stress in students as they had to sit in front of screens for a long time with no physical interaction with teachers and other students.
+- Even though e-learning is a boon for the education sector, especially during the pandemic time, it increased stress in students as they had to sit in front of screens for a long time with no physical interaction with teachers and other students.
 Some students faced eye problems and headaches too.
-So, that slowed down some students and they lagged behind in studies.
+So, that slowed down some students and they lagged behind in their studies.